 If you are using a woven with no stretch (like the Mini Darling Ranges dress), you will need to sew an ease stitch on the shoulder area of the sleeves, otherwise known as the sleeve cap/head.
 As you are pinning the sleeve to the bodice you will pull the thread to slightly gather the sleeves enough to ensure even distribution.
 Set your machine to the longest stitch length and sew between the notches on the sleeve head 5/8″ (1.5cm) from the raw edge.
 For more even gathers you can also sew a second row of stitches at 3/8″ (1cm).

 Match up the edge of your armhole opening and sleeve by opening up your bodice so that the 2 pieces are spread out and the right sides of the fabric pieces are facing up.
 Then, take 1 of your sleeves and turn it so that the right side of the fabric is facing down towards the bodice.
 Line up the edges of the shoulder part of your sleeve with the shoulder of your bodice.
-The shoulder seam should line up with the center marking of the sleeve head.
+The shoulder seam should line up with the centre marking of the sleeve head.

 Note: I took my photo above before sewing my ease stitching ;)